- A balanced, diversified portfolio includes a combination of tax-advantaged, tax-free and fully taxable investment vehicles and investment accounts.

 Unlike traditional IRAs, contributions into Roth IRAs are made with after-tax dollars and withdrawals are made tax-free.

-The yearly contribution limit on a Roth IRA in 2020 is $6,000 ($7,000 if you’re over age 50).
+The current annual contribution limit is $6,000 ($7,000 if you’re over age 50).
 However, there are income eligibility restrictions for contributing to a Roth IRA.5

 529 savings plan